-This is done in line with arrangements approved by the Director, State Records, and administered by Collection Management Services.
+This is done in line with arrangements approved by the Director, State Records, and administered by the Archives team.
 Arrangements for the transfer of records include how records are to be boxed, and how those boxes are labelled.

 Boxing records for transfer

 The first step in preparing records for transfer is to ensure that your agency engages in recordkeeping practices that result in records that are complete, accurate, and controlled.

 Records come in many physical formats but the most common format is files.
 Before boxing files for transfer it is important to ensure that the records are complete and accurate by: